Skip to main content

 Radar OptionsOptions to configure Radar.

-Return UrlThe URL to redirect your customer back to after they authenticate or cancel their payment on the payment method’s app or site.
+Return URLThe URL to redirect the customer back to after authenticating or cancelling payment on the payment method's app or site.

 Transfer DataThe parameters used to automatically create a Transfer when the payment succeeds.